-Plaintiff seeks fees for the services of two lawyers and three paralegals, to be paid at the following rates: \$475.00 per hour for Douglas Tyrka, an attorney with approximately 10 years experience during the relevant time period; \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/\$150.00 per hour for Patrick Meehan, Yanet Scott and Olivia West, who were paralegals with the firm Tyrka & Associates during that same period of time.3 (Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
-2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶¶ 8-11, 15.)
+Plaintiff seeks fees for the services of one lawyer and three paralegals, to be paid at the following rates: \$268.00 per hour for Zachary Nahass, an attorney with approximately 1-2 years experience during the relevant time period, and \$146.00/\$150.00 per hour for Patrick Meehan, Yanet Scott and Camille McKenzie, who were paralegals with the firm Tyrka & Associates during that same period of time.3 (Plaintiff's Itemization of Fees/Expenses, attached to Notice of Removal [1]; Fee Motion [10], Exh.
+2 [Verified Statement of Douglas Tyrka ("Tyrka")] ¶¶ 8 - 11, 15.)
 According to Tykra's Verified Statement ("Verified Statement"), "[t]he hourly rates in the itemization are the rates Tyrka & Associates has customarily charged."
 (Exh.
 2 ¶4.)

 Tyrka further asserts that "clients have retained Tyrka & Associates with the understanding and agreement that the client would retain full responsibility for all fees regardless of what was reimbursed by third parties, at rates consistent with 'the Laffey [M]atrix' as adjusted per the finding in Salazar v.
 District of Columbia, 123 F. Supp.
 2d 8, 14-15 (D.D.C.
 2000), and other cases."
-(Exh.
-2 ¶4.)4 Plaintiff relies upon the rates set forth in the "enhanced" Laffey Matrix in her request for attorney's fees but Tyrka's Verified Statement does not indicate how frequently Plaintiff's counsel is paid at these "enhanced" Laffey rates.5 Nor has counsel presented affidavits attesting to the actual billing rates of lawyers who do similar IDEA work.
+(Exh. $2 \P 4.$)4 Plaintiff relies upon the rates set forth in the "enhanced" Laffey Matrix in her request for attorney's fees but Tyrka's Verified Statement does not indicate how frequently Plaintiff's counsel is paid at these "enhanced" Laffey rates.5 Nor has counsel presented affidavits attesting to the actual billing rates of lawyers who do similar IDEA work.
 Furthermore, the Plaintiff has not provided specific information about the nature or complexity of the IDEA administrative work performed in this case.

-3The law firm's hourly rate for paralegal/law clerk charges occurring after May 31, 2008 increased from \$146/hour to \$150/hour, even though the "enhanced" Laffey Matrix rates increased from \$146/hour to \$152/hour during that same time.
+3The law firm's hourly rate for paralegal charges occurring after May 31, 2008 increased from \$146/hour to \$150/hour, even though the "enhanced" Laffey Matrix rates increased from \$146/hour to \$152/hour during that same time.

 Plaintiff asserts that in order to demonstrate prevailing market rates, she may "point to such evidence as an updated [enhanced] version of the Laffey Matrix or the U.S. Attorney's Office ["USAO"] Matrix, or [her] own survey of prevailing market rates in the community."
-(Memorandum in support of Fees Motion ("Memorandum") at 8 (citing Covington, 57 F.3d at
+(Memorandum in support of Fee Motion ("Memorandum") at 8 (citing Covington, 57 F.3d at